 China Town stretches down Nelson Street to the Baltic Green Urban Park, passing the Great George Square Park which has a very small playpark.

-Book One Of These Beautiful Hostels For A Long Weekend In Liverpool
+Book One Of Liverpool’s Beautiful Hostels For A Long Weekend In Liverpool

 The Creative Quarter